davebenson/doom4-walkthrough/README.md

 # Mission 10: Titan's Realm "Titan's Realm"

+Notes on Combat Challenges:
+* Trick Shot:  I don't know why, but using the Rocket Launcher's Lock On mode seems to achieve this reliably.
+There are other ways, but I haven't found anything as consistent.
+* Atop the Mountain:  there's a number of fights that end with the Hell Baron.
+For some reason, i often accidentally kill them instead of staggering them.
+* Dominator: there's a Berserk Powerup that is your main helper here.

 ## Mission 10: Introduction
-From the walkway, find Codex Entry "Artifacts / Slayer's Testament #4".
+From the walkway, find CODEX ENTRY "Artifacts / Slayer's Testament #4".

 ## Mission 10: First Fight
 Jump far down to a bloody pit to be immediately attacked by 3 Cacodaemons.